AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Locating restaurants: `find`

-You can search for restaurants in the directory by their name, address, phone number, or tag.
+You can enter a keyword to locate specific restaurants in the directory.
+The keyword searches across the name, address, phone number, and tags all at once.

 Format: `find KEYWORD`